Efficient perturbative framework for coupling of radiative and guided modes in nearly periodic surfaces: Locally Periodic Framework

 \subsection{Validation}

 Here, we validate our framework for locally periodic surfaces against brute-force FDTD simulations.
-We also provide an algorithm that describes how to efficiently apply our framework to compute the coupling to guided waves in such surfaces.
-We consider a surface that is analogous to the example of Section \ref{validation_uniform}: the permittivity is described by a sine wave with a fixed period and a triangular taper in the amplitude, with uniform waveguides on either side of the taper.
-That is, the permittivity is given by $\varepsilon(z) = \varepsilon_i + \Delta\varepsilon A(z) \sin{(2 \pi z / \Lambda)}$, where $A(z)$ describes a triangular taper with unit amplitude and width $L$ (see Fig 3).
-In this case, we choose $\varepsilon_i = 2, \Delta\varepsilon = 0.2$, and $\Lambda = 0.25a$.
+We also provide an algorithm which describes how to efficiently apply our framework to compute the coupling to guided waves in such surfaces.
+We consider a surface that is analogous to the example in Section \ref{validation_uniform}: the permittivity is described by a sine wave with a fixed period and a triangular taper in the amplitude, with uniform waveguides on either side of the taper.
+That is, the permittivity is given by $\varepsilon(z) = \varepsilon_i + \Delta\varepsilon A(z) \sin{(2 \pi z / \Lambda)}$, where $A(z)$ describes a triangular taper with unit amplitude and width $L$ (see Fig.~\ref{validation_periodic_figure}).
+In this case, we choose $\varepsilon_i = 2$ (larger than in Sec.~\ref{validation_uniform} in order to ensure a strongly localized guided mode), $\Delta\varepsilon = 0.2$, and $\Lambda = 0.25a$.
 The surface has a thickness of $a$ and is surrounded on either side by air.
-We consider a normally incident planewave $(\beta_0 = 0)$ with TM polarization coupling to a fundamental TM guided mode, operating at a frequency of 1.1 $(2\pi c / a)$.
+We consider a normally incident plane wave $(\beta_0 = 0)$ with TM polarization coupling to a fundamental TM guided mode, operating at a frequency of 1.1 $(2\pi c / a)$.